 Christmas honey cookies

 Preparation: First mix sifted sugar with conditioner dough for honey cookies, baking soda and dissolved margarine.
 Add now two eggs and honey – afterwards mix them all.
 After that, add sifted flour and mix the dough well.
 This sticky dough should be letrest in the fridge for a few hours.
 Roll out the dough to have 3-4 mm and core cut out honey cookies.
 Before eating, bBake them at 180°C until they are golden.
 After baking, touch them with whisked egg.
 NOW Now you can have some.

+Preparation: For starting scrambleMix butter with sugar and the egg yolk to have a smooth-cream.
+Add now Now add flour by teaspoons and slowly replenish lukewarm milk.
+Please pPlace the resulting dough into fridge.
 After having waited for a few hours, pour the dough with a teaspoon into the hot forms of a waffle iron, touched with butter or other fatwax, and bake your Christmas waffles.
 If you like, you can add honey and garlic for the perfect Slovakian touch of your Christmas dinner dish.

 Germany: Christmas memories casted in Macaroons